westland garden health logo

 Watering

 Watering your garden is one of the most important gardening jobs to do in June.
-You should focus on anything that you have recently planted in your borders and also containers and hanging baskets.
+You should focus on anything that you have recently planted in your borders, as well as in containers and hanging baskets.
 It is better to water borders thoroughly once a week than a splash of water every day.
 However, containers need watering at least once a day.
 We advise watering early in the morning or in the evening because the water doesn’t evaporate as quickly when it is cooler.
 Ensure that the water is directed at the soil rather than on the plant leaves to avoid scorching, which will damage the plant.
-Try using FloPro SoftFlo Spray Gun.
-The unique setting mixes water with air to create a soft and gentle waterflow.
-This makes sure your container soil does not get displaced, keeps the fluffy structure of the compost and does not harm the vulnerable plants and roots.
+Try using a spray gun with a soft water flow, like the Flopro Heavy Duty Multi Spray Gun.
+The unique setting mixes water with air to create a soft and gentle water flow.
+This makes sure your container soil does not get displaced, keeps the fluffy structure of the compost, and does not harm the vulnerable plants and roots.

 Summer bedding can now be planted in the borders to fill any of the gaps.
 Keep the plants well-watered for the first month.
 Ensure that you protect the plants from slugs and snails while they are settling in.

 For roses to produce a second crop of flowers, it is a good idea to cut off the faded flowers.
-When dead-heading you should cut the roses back to a strong side shoot.
-Once you have dead-headed the flowers it is a good idea to feed the roses.
+When deadheading, you should cut the roses back to a strong side shoot.
+Using sharp secateurs or snips for deadheading roses ensures a clean, precise cut, which helps the plant heal quickly and reduces the risk of disease.
+Blunt tools can crush or tear the stem, leaving it vulnerable to infection.
+Sharp blades also make the job quicker and easier, especially when deadheading multiple blooms..
+Once you have deadheaded, it is a good idea to feed the roses with a specialist rose feed.

 Prune early summer shrubs

-Shrubs such as Weigela, Kolkwitzia and Deutzia will probably have finished flowering by now, so they can be pruned.
-It is best to cut off about one third of the stems as this will let more air and light into the shrub.
-After pruning it is a good idea to feed with a multi-purpose feed, such as Growmore or Chicken Manure Pellets.
+Shrubs such as Weigela, Kolkwitzia, and Deutzia will probably have finished flowering by now, so they can be pruned.
+It is best to cut off about one-third of the stems, as this will allow more air and light to reach the shrub.
+After pruning, it is a good idea to feed with a multi-purpose feed, such as Growmore or Chicken Manure Pellets.

 Take cuttings of Dianthus

-Dianthus are very popular plants due to their spicy clove scent.
+Dianthus is a very popular plant due to its spicy clove scent.
 June is a good time to take cuttings of these plants.
-Take the cuttings from young non-flowering shoots cutting about five leaf pairs from the tip.
-Pull off the bottom pair of leaves and place the cuttings round the edge of an 8cm pot filled with Gro-Sure Seed and Cutting Compost.
+Take the cuttings from young non-flowering shoots, cutting about five leaf pairs from the tip.
+Pull off the bottom pair of leaves and place the cuttings around the edge of an 8cm pot filled with Westland Seed and Cutting Compost.
 Water in gently and keep in a shady place.
 Do not cover as the cuttings may go mouldy.

 Continue to trim hedges and topiary

-Evergreen hedges of Yew, Privet, Box, Lonicera Nitida and Leyland Cypress can be clipped this month.
-Topiary box should also be trimmed if not done already.
+Evergreen hedges of Yew, Privet, Box, Lonicera Nitida, and Leyland Cypress can be clipped this month with a good pair of hedge shears or topiary snips.
+A topiary box should also be trimmed if not done already.
 After trimming, feed and water in well.

 Sow fast-growing annuals